 I recognize that the whole transparency approach depends largely on your personality.
-In the end you have to do what you’re comfortable with doing in your business.
+In the end, you have to do what you’re comfortable doing in your business.

 Don’t feel obligated to share info just because you see other successful people do it.
 Just because you like reading transparency reports doesn’t mean that you too have to partake.

-If after you read this you still feel justified in your own transparency report then that’s great!
+If after you read this you still feel justified in your transparency report, then that’s great!
 I am not trying to say everyone should stop transparency reports or that they are inherently bad.
 Just understand that there are both costs and benefits to them.

 👋 Did you like this?